jennhoward/HowardJenniferIT1025/Unit7/readme.md

 I choose "Orders" and "Order Details":  "Order ID" is primary key in "Oders" and a foreign key in "Order Details".
 "Orders" contains the information required to ship orders.
 "Order Details" contain a few pieces of data specific to the "Order" and a foreign key to "Products".

 * Using W3Schools, try out a a) select statement a) where clause and upload screenshots of the results.

+Uploaded 3 screenshots tagged "SQL Practice."

-* Explain how SQL injections are a security threat and what can be done to reduce the issue.
+* Explain how SQL injections are a security threat and what can be done to reduce the issue

+SQLIs are used by to attack data driven applications allowing an attacker to interfere with queries which can allow them be able to see sensitive data.
+One way to guard against this security vulnerability is to not use dynamic SQL by which the construct queries are mande with user input.

 # Ethical and Legal Implications of Information Systems
 ## Code of Ethics